thenexthub/Codira/docs/DifferentiableProgramming.md

 ### Not support differentiable programming

-We believe first-class differentiable programming is a big step towards making Swift a real contender in the numerical computing and machine learning landscape.
+We believe first-class differentiable programming is a big step towards making Codira a real contender in the numerical computing and machine learning landscape.
 Differentiable programming will enable intelligent applications, machine learning models, scientific experiments, physical simulations, and more.